 *Qualification means that you meet our income and home ownership requirements: this does not mean you have been selected to receive services

 If you qualify, you will be contacted by an inspector and a previewer who will want to set up one or more appointments at your home to discuss the program with you, as well as to look at your home to determine what work needs to be completed to make your home warm, safe, and dry.
 Once all qualified homeowners have had their homes inspected, a committee will review all of the applicants and select the homes to be repaired on the April and October Rebuilding Days.
-These decisions are usually made by the end of February or beginning of March.
 Unfortunately, not all homes can be selected.